Rocket’s View On Email Marketing

 For instance, they may put together a comprehensive eBook or White Paper on a particular industry challenge.
 This piece of content may then have individual chapters broken-out into separate monthly blog articles, email nurture pieces, content retargeting and so forth – then repeated for the remaining content.
 If the hero assets being produced can be evergreen (i.e. valid for the foreseeable future) then the content can be updated and repurposed year on year.

 There is no right or wrong way for producing content for email, or any other channel for that matter.
-However, you need to be somewhat pragmatic and realistic about what your capacity is to produce content then devise a strategy around.
+However, you need to be somewhat pragmatic and realistic about what your capacity is to produce content then devise a strategy around your output.
 Avoid at all costs sending irrelevant communications just for the sake of it or ticking a box.

 Related: The Future of Email Marketing